Maine Coast Heritage Trust

 • Community Impact: Demonstrate clear benefits to Maine communities through increased public access or community programming

-• Partnership Approach: Strong collaborations with other conservation organizations, particularly Maine Land Trust Network members
+• Partnership Approach: Strong collaborations with other conservation organisations, particularly Maine Land Trust Network members

 • Strategic Alignment: Projects that advance connectivity between coastal rivers, estuaries, riparian lands, and wildlife corridors